S-Stephen/sails-hook-passport-cued/README.md

 # sails-hook-passport-cued

-Based on: [sails-hook-passport](https://github.com/jaumard/sails-hook-passport) (Which as since been deprecated)
+Based on: [sails-hook-passport](https://github.com/jaumard/sails-hook-passport) (Which has since been deprecated)

 Implement passport.js strategies to log your users with local, google and more...

 # INSTALL

-First uninstall aAssport if it exists in the local application:
+First uninstall Passport if it exists in the local application:

     npm uninstall passport